 Q: What is the White & Case Jessup Guide?

 A: The White & Case Jessup Guide is the first-ever online, student-focused "how-to" manual containing recommendations on working with the Jessup Compromis, researching international law, writing Jessup memorials, Jessup oral pleadings and using Jessup skills in your legal career.
-It is available at jessup.whitecase.com.
-We hope Jessup competitors and their coaches will find it a valuable resource for getting the most out of participating in the Jessup.
+It is available at www.whitecase.com/publications/video/jessup-competitors-guide.
+We hope Jessup competitors and their coaches will find it to be a valuable resource for getting the most out of participating in the Jessup.
 If you have questions or comments about the Guide, please contact Elizabeth Black at [email protected].

 Q: Who pays for team travel?

 A: Each team is responsible for its travel expenses.
 Many teams obtain funding from their university administration, foundations, private companies and embassies.